-- 4 December 2012, the day after his meeting with Mr Pillay of Regiments, and by Mr Michael Kloss, a director of McKinsey, on 6 December 2012. - 615.
-Regiments was included as a member of the McKinsey consortium in place of Letsema despite it not having tendered as part of the consortium.
+- 614. Regiments was included as a member of the McKinsey consortium in place of Letsema despite it not having tendered as part of the consortium.
 The tender was awarded to the consortium based on its composition at the time of the submission of its bid.
 The capabilities of the consortium members to perform the various aspects of the 1064 transaction advisory tender and the consortium's eligibility for the award was assessed based on the verification and evaluation of the claims made by its constituent members, of which Regiments was not one.
 The capabilities and other credentials of Regiments were not subject to the rigour of the verification, evaluation and adjudication process followed in relation to the tender.
-The appointment of Regiments was therefore inconsistent with the constitutional requirements of transparency, fairness and competitiveness. - 616.
+The appointment of Regiments was therefore inconsistent with the constitutional requirements of transparency, fairness and competitiveness. - 615.
 Regiments (and ultimately the Gupta enterprise) benefited substantially from the replacement of Letsema.
 Paragraph 17.2 of the memorandum of 22 August 2012 from Mr Singh to Mr Molefe recorded that the percentage split of work to Letsema as McKinsey's procurement partner amounted to 20% of the total.
-S55 An analysis of the evaluation criteria in the bid indicated that Letsema would have been involved in almost all the aspects of the bid with the exception of the technical optimisation of capital equipment, the capital project optimisation experience, the business case development and evaluation for mega-projects, and the deal structuring and financing for large capital investment projects.
-The Mr Molefe testified that he did not
+An analysis of the evaluation criteria in the bid indicated that Letsema would have been involved in almost all the aspects of the bid with the exception of the technical optimisation of capital equipment, the capital project optimisation experience, the business case development and evaluation for mega-projects, and the deal structuring and financing for large capital investment projects.
+Mr Molefe testified that he did not consider the change from Letsema to Regiments (a transfer of 20-30% of the business under the tender) as a "big change".

-854 MNS Report Vol 2A (dealing with transaction advisors) appears at Transnet-06-359 et seq ("MNS Transaction Advisors Report"); see para 2.4.
+&lt;sup>854 MNS Report Vol 2A (dealing with transaction advisors) appears at Transnet-06-359 et seq ("MNS Transaction Advisors Report"); see para 2.4.
 (Vol 2B of the report appears at Transnet-Ref-Bundle-6826 et seq.)